rburkholder/vagrant/README.md

 * this guest needs to be running for the subsequent guests

 ### Building a kernel
-* bldkrnlpkg - is used to build a new kernel from kernel.org (requires 8 to 8 GB harddrive)
+* bldkrnlpkg - is used to build a new kernel from kernel.org (requires 8 to 8 GB harddrive).
+OLDKRNLVER is assigned with whatever native kernel you built in the initial boostrap step.
+NEWKRNLVER is whatever kernel you would like to build from kernel org.
+Currently, a three digit version is required, so rc versions and 4.xx versions might pose a problem.
 ```
 OLDKRNLVER=4.8.7 NEWKRNLVER=4.8.12 vagrant up
 ```